tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdaptor](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdaptor.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Drivers ##
-Drivers provide the timing of execution.
-It provides methods for invoking and subscribing to actions.
-Execution is done serially.

- * _[ActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ActionDriver.cs)_ - Execute registered actions in bulk.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L13).
- * _[AsyncActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/AsyncActionDriver.cs)_ - Executes registered asynchronous tasks in bulk.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L39).
- * _[AsyncActionDriver{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/AsyncActionDriverOfT.cs)_ - Executes registered asynchronous tasks in bulk.
-Arguments can be specified.
-[Example1](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L67).
-[Example2](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/AsyncActionDriverWithProcessedFlagEventArgsTests.cs).
+Drivers call their own Subscriber handlers.
+There are two types: timing notification and message delivery.
+They are processed in series.

+ * _[ActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/ActionDriver.cs)_ - Calls the subscriber's handler.
+It runs on one fiber.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs).
+ * _[AsyncMessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/AsyncMessageDriver.cs)_ - It distributes messages to subscribers.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L68).
+ * _[AsyncProcessedFlagMessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/AsyncProcessedFlagMessageDriver.cs)_ - It distributes messages to subscribers.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/AsyncActionDriverWithProcessedFlagEventArgsTests.cs#L16).
+ * _[AsyncProcessedFlagReverseOrderMessageDriver{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/MessageDrivers/AsyncProcessedFlagReverseOrderMessageDriver.cs)_ - It distributes messages to subscribers.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/AsyncActionDriverWithProcessedFlagEventArgsTests.cs#L50).

 ## Channels ##
 This is a mechanism for parallel processing.
-If you do not need that much performance, `AsyncActionDriver{T}` is recommended because it is easier to handle.
+If you do not need that much performance, `AsyncMessageDriver{T}` is recommended.
+It is easy to handle because it is serial.

 A channel is a messaging mechanism that abstracts the communication destination.
 Fibers act as actors.
 Arrival messages are processed in parallel for each fiber.